-Written by Jana Zraik, a participant in our Fostering Young Israeli Women Entrepreneurs project (pictured above right)
+Jana took part in our Fostering Young Israeli Women Entrepreneurs project in 2015.

 After three years of intensive studies at one of the best business schools in Israel – the Sir Harry Solomon School of Management at the Western Galilee College – I was one of twenty female students to be selected to participate in the ‘Fostering Young Israeli Women Entrepreneurs’ project, run by the Cherie Blair Foundation for Women.
 Through the project, we are pursuing a BA degree in Economics and Business Management.
 The course enables us to attend enrichment workshops and go on field visits to meet successful businesswomen and learn about their enterprises, an experience which has given us a powerful insight into the practical aspects of entrepreneurship.

 As a result of this programme, my boxed in ideas about business have turned into a much grander and more evolved perspective.
 I have become aware of the countless details that one has to take into account when running a business, for example, the role that advertising plays in building a successful brand, and the optimal number of employees and hours needed for an establishment to become successful.

 I was ecstatic when I received a phone call informing me that I was one of nine students from the course who had been selected to represent Western Galilee College on a trip to London in June.
 As the departure date grew closer, I grew more and more excited about the prospect of meeting inspirational business leaders and decision-makers in one of the world’s top financial and political centres.